What’s the point of building your email list?

 8. Gaining loyalty and brand advocates

-Personalized messages and customized services can improve customer relationships and boost their loyalty towards your business.
+Personalized messages and customized services can improve customer relationships and boost their loyalty to your business.
 A happy and satisfied customer will be raving about your product or service to anyone they meet in person or on social media.
-And this word-of-mouth marketing can generate a staggering 90% conversion rate.
-That’s why it’s vital to take a user-centric approach, be it your service or your marketing emails, to gain customer loyalty and generating brand advocates.

 9. Ability to automate tasks

-Today’s marketing seems to have transformed into an inbound marketing methodology that requires marketers to increase awareness among the audiences, guide their consideration to get a purchase decision in favor of their brand.
+Today’s marketing seems to have transformed into an inbound marketing methodology that requires marketers to increase awareness among the audiences and guide their consideration to get the purchase decision in favor of their brand.

 Frankly speaking, executing such a marketing strategy wouldn’t be possible without being able to automate tasks.
-Manually doing so would be tiresome and impossible at times.
 However, with the rise of customer relationship management systems and marketing automation software, it has become easy to automate a customer’s journey.